 Choosing the right car insurance depends on your needs, and everyone’s needs are different.
-It’s important to understand the difference between comprehensive insurance and third party car insurance.
+It’s important to understand the difference between comprehensive car insurance and third party property damage car insurance.

 Comprehensive car insurance covers damage to your car and its driver for damage that the use of your car causes to other people's vehicles and property.
 For example, if your car accidentally runs into another car at the traffic lights.

-Third party car insurance provides less cover.
+Third party property damage car insurance provides less cover.
 It covers your legal liability to pay compensation which arises from damage to someone else’s vehicle or property caused by the use of your car.
-It doesn’t cover your car’s repairs if its driver causes an accident.
+It doesn’t cover your car’s repairs if the driver of your car causes an accident.
 It also doesn’t cover damage caused by things like weather events, fire or theft.
-It does cover the legal responsibility of the driver of your car if they cause damage to other people’s property, when driving your car.

 The easiest way to compare car insurance and see how much it may cost you is to get a quote.
 Your premium is the cost of buying your policy.
 It’s the amount we set by taking into account things like the chances of you making a claim, the options you’ve chosen, the overall cost of claims we expect to pay, our business expenses and other commercial factors.

 For more information, read our Additional Information Guides.

 A basic excess is the amount you’ll need to pay towards a claim on an insurance policy.
 The higher the basic excess you choose, the lower your premium will be.
 Before you decide, find out more about how insurance excesses work.

 Check the accident scene is safe.
 If anyone is injured or there is significant property damage, call the police immediately, and an ambulance if needed.
 Try to prevent any further damage to your car and keep it secure.